Kermitt3001/DNS_EMAIL_WEBSITE/README.md

 * Operating system: Debian 12
 * Panel: none - manual configuration via terminal

-### 1.2 CPU marchitecture and type
+### 1.2 CPU architecture and type

 A **Shared vCPU** VPS on **x86 (Intel/AMD)** architecture was chosen, which provides adequate power for the DNS server at low cost.

-### 1.3 SSH keys and login At the stage of
+### 1.3 SSH keys and login

-creating a VPS instance:
+At the stage of creating a VPS instance:

 * SSH key pair generated (with 'ssh-keygen' command)
 * The public key has been added to the VPS instance